Attendance

 If the student who totally withdrew (officially or unofficially) from classes received State financial aid funding (including State Grant, Child Care Grant, SELF Loan, Safety Officer's Survivor's Grant, Indian Scholarship, ACHIEVE Scholarship, and Learn and Earn), a portion of the unearned funds must be returned if the total withdrawal took place within the first 20 business days of the semester (full semester classes).

 NHCC will return its share of unearned Title IV funds no later than 45 days after it determines that the student withdrew or stopped attending classes.
 Students return their share of unearned aid attributable to a loan under the terms and conditions of the promissory note.
+The student loan amounts that remain outstanding consist of the loans disbursed to the student minus any loans the school repaid.
 Grant repayment is made to the college under the repayment guidelines identified in a notice sent to students after the recalculation is complete.
+The amount of unearned grant aid to be repaid by the student consists of the initial amount of unearned aid due from the student minus the loans to be repaid by the student.
+The amount of grant overpayment due from a student is limited to the amount by which the original grant overpayment exceeds half of the total Title IV grant funds disbursed and could have been disbursed to the student.
+If the amount is less than $50.00, the student is not responsible for returning funds to Title IV grant programs.

-If the student has received less Title IV aid than the amount earned, the student is due a post-withdrawal disbursement.
+Post Withdrawal Disbursement: If the student has received less Title IV aid than the amount earned, the student is due a post-withdrawal disbursement.
+A post-withdrawal disbursement of grant funds will be disbursed within 45 days of the date of the college's determination.
 Title IV grant funds will be applied to any unpaid tuition and fees balance for the term.
-If Title IV loan funds are part of a post-withdrawal disbursement, the student ( or parent, in the case of a PLUS loan) will be contacted in writing to approve or decline.
-If the post-withdrawal disbursement creates excess financial aid on the students account, the funds will be disbursed to the student.
+If Title IV loan funds are part of a post-withdrawal disbursement, the student ( or parent, in the case of a PLUS loan) will be contacted in writing of their loan eligibility within 30 days of the date the college determined the student withdrew.
+The student will have 14 days to respond to accept or decline the loan funds.
+The disbursement of accepted loan funds will be made no later than 180 days from when the college received the acceptance.
+If the post-withdrawal disbursement creates excess financial aid on the student's account, the funds will be disbursed to the student as soon as possible and no later than 14 days after the return to Title IV calculation was completed.

 Official and Unofficial Withdraw From Classes